What is Open in Washington DC?

 Is the Bureau of Engraving and Printing Open?

 No. The Bureau of Engraving and Printing is closed until further notice due to the ongoing pandemic.
+This is the only public tour in Washington DC that never reopened after Covid.

 Is the Old Post Office Tower Open?

 Yes!
-The Old Post Office is now open daily 9:00 AM to 4:00 PM.
+The Old Post Office is now open daily 9:00 AM to 4:30 PM.
 And, it’s free.
 No tickets.
 No waiting.
 Just go right up.
 Entrance is from the 12th Street side.

 Is the United States Botanic Garden Open?